huyuanxin/CMeKGCrawler/README.md

 # References

-If you used College Crawler in your research, please quote it in the following format:
+If you used Knowledge Crawler in your research, please quote it in the following format:

 ```
 @Software{CollegeCrawler,